JaneliaSciComp/SongExplorer/README.md

 job submission command and its flags.
 The best person to ask for help here is your system administrator.

-    $ grep -A4 \'cluster configuration.pysh
+    $ grep -A4 \'cluster configuration.py
     # specs of the 'cluster'
     cluster_username="arthurb"
     cluster_ipaddr="login1"